 The courses described below are offered in the Secretarial School.
 They are designed for students interested in secretarial positions and the more advanced types of office work.
-They give credit only toward (1) the degree of Bachelor of Science in Business Administration with a major in secretarial studies, (2) the degree of Bachelor of Science in Education with a major in business education, and (3) the title of Associate in Business Administration.
+They give credit only toward (1) the degree of Bachelor of Science in Business Administration with a major in secretarial studies.
+(2) the degree of Bachelor of Science in Education with a major in business education, and (3) the title of Associate in Business Administration.

-For the first of these, a curriculum is suggested following the course descriptions below; for the second, consult the School of Education section; for the third, see the first two years of the curriculum below.
+For the first of these, a curriculum is suggested following the course descriptions below: for the second, the required curriculum is given under Education courses in the College of Arts and Sciences section: for the third, see the first two years of the curriculum below.

-- 100. Typewriting.
+100. Typewriting.
 For beginners.
 A speed of 20 words a minute must be attained.
 Sebestyen or Wilds.

-2 h. c. - 101.
-Typewriting.
-Advanced letter-writing, legal papers, tabulating, forms, mimeographing, and speed work.
+101. Typewriting.
+Advanced letter-writing, legal papers, tabulating, filling in forms, and speed work.
 A speed of 40 words a minute must be attained.
 Prereq.: a speed of 20 words a minute.
-Sebestyen or Wilds. - 104, 105.
+Sebestyen or Wilds.

+104-105.
 Secretarial Accounting.
-Fundamental principles of book-keeping for single proprietorship, partnership, and corporation accounting.
-Janosik.
-3 + 3 h. c. - 200.
-Shorthand.
+First semester: single proprietorship: second semester: partnership.
+Turner or Cook.
+2 + 2 h. c.

+200. Shorthand.
 For beginners.
 The fundamentals of the Gregg system are presented.
 Volume 1 is to be completed.
-Cook or Williamson.
+Turner or Cook.

-4 h. c. - 201.
-Transcription.
+201. Transcription.
 Advanced typewriting and transcribing.
 A speed of 60 words a minute must be attained.
 Sebestyen or Wilds.
+2 h. c.

+202. Business Mathematics.
+Computation for accounting, discount, insurance, interest, payroll, social security, taxes, etc. Williams.
+2 h. c.

+203. Secretarial Accounting.
+Corporation accounting.
+Turner or Janosik.

-2 h. c. - 202.
-Business Mathematics.
-Computation for accounting, discount. insurance. interest, payroll security, taxes, etc. Turner.
-2 h.c. - 207.
-Business Communication.
-Business terms; the psychology, mechanics, and principles of effective letter-writing; practice in writing various types of letters and in correcting common errors.
-Turner or Williamson. - 208.
-Commercial Law.
+207. Business Communication.
+Business terms: the psychology mechanics, and principles of effective letter writing: practice in writing various types of letters and in correcting common errors.
+Turner or Hines.
+3 h. c.

+208. Commercial Law.
 A brief study of the following: contracts, sales, bailments, negotiable instruments, guaranty and suretyship, agency, master and servant, partnership, corporations, insurance, property, wealth and income and their management, the financial system and investing, buying and selling relations, and the organization and operation of business.
+Williams.

-Williams. - 215.
-216. Office Machines.
-The operation of adding, calculating, and bookkeeping machines and dictaphones.
-Sozio.
-3+3~h.~c.
+215, 216.
+Office Machines.
+The operation of adding, calculating, mimeographing, and bookkeeping machines and dictaphones.
+3 + 3 h. c.

 300-301.
 Shorthand.
 Beginning dictation and transcription.
-A speed of 60 words a minute must be attained in the first part, and 80 words a minute in the second part.
-Prereq.: Secretarial Studies 200, or passing a qualifying test.
-Hanna, Murphy, or Williamson.
+A speed of 60 words a minute must be attained in the first part. and 80 words a minute in the second part.
+Prereq.: Secretarial Studies 200. or passing a qualifying test.
+Hanna, Turner, or Murphy.
 2 + 2 h. c.
-302. Shorthand.
-A dictation speed of 100 words a minute must

 302. Shorthand.
 A dictation speed of 100 words a minute must be attained, and a transcription rate of 25 words a minute.
 Hanna or Murphy.